|Nutrition Facts (per serving)|

 Enjoy this simple recipe with a green salad tossed with cucumbers and avocados.
 For dessert, all you need is some ice cream and decadent toppings.

-- 1/2 cup red wine
+1/2 cup red wine

-- 2 tbsp. olive oil
+2 tablespoons olive oil

-- 3 cloves minced garlic
+3 cloves garlic, minced

-- 1/2 tsp. salt
+1/2 teaspoon salt

-- In large shallow glass dish, combine wine, thyme, oil, garlic, salt and pepper.
+In large shallow glass dish, combine wine, thyme, oil, garlic, salt, and pepper.

-Cover with plastic wrap and marinate in refrigerator for 8-24 hours, turning steak occasionally to coat with marinade.
+Cover with plastic wrap and marinate in refrigerator for 8 to 24 hours, turning steak occasionally to coat with marinade.

-- Prepare and heat grill.
+Prepare and heat grill.

-Cover grill and cook steak for 7 to 8 minutes per side or until medium, or 145°F on a meat thermometer.
+Cover grill and cook steak for 7 to 8 minutes per side or until medium, or 145 F on a meat thermometer.

-- Cut remaining steak into serving size pieces.
+Cut remaining steak into serving size pieces.
 You can also thinly slice remaining half across the grain on an angle and serve.